Wethersfield CT: Connecticut Started Here

 STAY: Chester Bulkley House B&B

-Original wide floorboards, painted in vivid colonial colors, list this way and that in this beautiful white brick home, built in 1710, with an 1830 Greek Revival addition.
+Original wide floorboards, painted in vivid colonial colors, in this beautiful white brick home, built in 1710, with an 1830 Greek Revival addition.
 You might feel as if you’re on a ship at sea.
 But you are actually next door to the Wethersfield Visitor’s Center – rendering the Chester Bulkley House a most convenient and charming place to stay.

 Bedrooms are not ultra luxurious per se.
 But they are clean, filled with interesting antiques and comfy bedding.
 Small bathrooms feature some cutesy flourishes, like dipped candles and tiny straw hats hanging from towel pegs.
 And elegant common rooms are dressed for each season.